opentracing-contrib/java-jdbi/opentracing-jdbi3/README.md

 ### Older Jdbi3 versions

 The `OpentracingSqlLogger` obviously implements `SqlLogger`.
-This interface was introduced into JDBI version `3.2`.
+This interface was introduced in JDBI version `3.2`.
-If you have an older version of Jdbi3, you can use the now-deprecated `OpentracingTimingCollector` instead.
+In case you have an older version of Jdbi3, you should use the now-deprecated `OpentracingTimingCollector` instead.
-Configuration and behaviour is the same as described above, except for setting the timing collector:
+Configuration and behaviour is the same as described above, except setting the SqlLogger changes from `dbi.setSqlLogger(..)` to:
 ```java
 dbi.setTimingCollector(new OpentracingTimingCollector(tracer));
 ```